Non-stop flights to Oslo (OSL)

 SAS (Star Alliance): seasonal flights from Antalya (AYT) and year-round flights from Gazipaşa (GZP).

-Pegasus: year-round flights from Istanbul (Sabiha) (SAW).
+Pegasus: seasonal flights from Istanbul (Sabiha) (SAW).

 SunExpress: seasonal flights from Izmir (ADB).